What Is Cava? Spanish Sparkling Wine, Styles & Pairings

-I love any opportunity to celebrate, whether a birthday, holiday, or getting together with old friends.
+I love any opportunity to celebrate, whether a birthday, a holiday, or getting together with old friends.
 Any occasion is a good one for sparkling wine.
 That being said, Champagne can be quite a splurge.
 That’s why I love Cava as my celebratory drink of choice.
 A Spanish sparkling wine, it is much closer in profile to Champagne than Prosecco, offering a fantastic value for its quality.
-Chef José Andres calls it “the best-kept secret in the world.”
+Chef José Andrés calls it “the best-kept secret in the world.”
 In this article, I will outline everything you need to know about Cava, including its production methods, how to select the right bottle, and the best ways to serve it.

 Discover More About Spanish Wine

-The History and Origins of Cava:
+The History and Origins of Cava

-Cava Regions and Regulations:
+Cava Regions and Regulations

-Cava is made using the Methode Traditionelle (Traditional Method).
+Cava is made using the méthode traditionnelle.

-• Blending: Also known as ‘coupage,” the winemaker blends the different base wines with the desired proportions of each variety.
+• Blending: Also known as coupage, the winemaker blends the different base wines with the desired proportions of each variety.
 Each Cava producer has their own style, and the blend can also depend on the vintage’s growing conditions.

 • Tirage: The winemakers bottle the newly blended base wine and add the ‘tirage,’ a calculated combination of yeast and sugar, to re-ferment the wine.
 The bottles are then sealed with bottle caps.

-• Riddling: Towards the end of the aging process, winemakers begin turning and tilting the bottles downward so the lees collect in the bottleneck, either by hand or with a machine called a Gyropalette.
+• Riddling: Towards the end of the aging process, winemakers begin turning and tilting the bottles downward so the lees collect in the bottleneck, either by hand or with a machine called a gyropalette.

-Grapes Types Used in Make Cava
+Grape Varieties Used to Make Cava

-Xarel-lo grapes: One of the principal grape varieties used in the production of Cava
+Xarel·lo grapes: One of the principal grape varieties used in the production of Cava

 • Cava de Guarda: From tirage to disgorgement, the wine must be aged at least nine months in bottle.
 These wines are bright, fruity, and floral, with a touch of yeasty aromas.